SamOBrienOlinger/spoodle-space-pp5/README.md

  - Each of the features and goals for every User Stories outlined in detail above were implemented.

- - The React library provided menu of reusable components that were vital to allowing me using specific element across multiple features on the frontent on the project.
+ - The React library provided menu of reusable components that were vital to allowing me using specific element across multiple features on the frontend on the project.
 These invaluable components saved me an immeasurable amount of time.
 I either customized or relied heavily on the following to meet the site goal:

     - Assets.js
     - Avatar.js